-The Company issued a principal aggregate amount of \$6,962,634 in Debentures which includes a 10% original issue discount on the Purchase Price.
+The Company issued a principal aggregate amount of \$6,962,504 in Debentures which includes a 10% original issue discount on the Purchase Price.
 The Debenture does not accrue any additional interest during the first year it is outstanding but accrues interest at a rate equal to 10% per annum for the second year it is outstanding.
 The Debenture has a maturity date of two years from issuance.
 The Debenture is convertible any time after its issuance date.
 The Purchaser has the right to convert the Debenture into shares of the Company's common stock at a fixed conversion price equal to \$8.40 per share, subject to applicable adjustments.
 In the second year that the Debenture is outstanding, any interest accrued shall be payable quarterly in either cash or common stock, at the Company's discretion.
+On September 11, 2017, we notified Debentures until the extended 180 days beyond the original maturity date as permitted in the Debenture agreement.
+We will continue to pay interest on the Debenture extensions as debt modifications and not extinguishment of debt since the changes in fair value are not substantial in accordance with ASC 470-50.
+We started amortizing the remaining unamortized discount as of September 11, 2017 over the new term, which extends 180 days beyond the original maturity date.